-Not only that, I started a travel blog that now brings in a bit of money and has over 50,000 page views per month.
+Not only that, I started a travel blog that now brings in money and has over 300,000 page views per month.
 Thank you for that!

 It’s nice, we live pretty well, James has a great job with lots of advantages.
 The children are happy and have a nice life but it’s all just a bit dull, a bit ordinary.
 We’re not very good at normal or ordinary.
 So we’re off again.

 We have made the slightly insane decision to jack it all in and travel again, I mean really travel, backpack, hiking boots and a map travel.
 Not around Australia in a camper van, that’s too normal, we’re off to Asia for a year or three.
 With the kids.
 It will cost us a bit, but travel is cheaper than living at home so we won’t have to save up a huge amount.